nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 `Some` hook entry point, a new sender hook is to be associated with the token owner address (`SENDER`).

-If present, sender hook is invoked when `from_` parameter of the `transfer` operation is the same as the address of the sender hook owner.
+If present, sender hook is invoked when at least one of the `from_` parameters in the batch of the `transfer` operation is the same as the address of the sender hook owner.

 ### `set_receiver_hook`